 If you want to experience the best of nature Krabi has to offer – we have an exclusive (nobody else offers it – just us!)
 Nature Wildlife Tour to show you some amazing WILDLIFE in our area.
 Don’t miss it!
 Click the gecko below for more info – and then come back and read the rest of this guide – lots of photos below…

 When you arrive at the end of the road you’re driving up, it looks just like this.
 A small one-story flat is on the right and a covered bench area on the left.
 The path and stream are straight ahead.
 There is a small shop on the right, run by Thailand National Parks Service staff which sells water, soda, fruit juice in bottles, ice-cream, and sometimes fresh coconuts they soak in ice and cut open for you to drink with a straw.
 Highly recommended.

-On the left there is a picnic bench and a sign-in sheet that sometimes looks like this.
-You must fill out before you start your hike, and after you return.
-There is no charge for hiking at this park!
+On the left there is a brown hut with park rangers inside.
+You must sign in before you start your hike, and after you return.
+There is now a 200 THB charge for all foreign adults.

 Here the trail starts!
 Do you have your water?
 Snacks?
 Torch?
 Good shoes?
 The trail has various surfaces to walk on – hard-packed clay, mud in small areas, rocks, sand, over leaves, and on roots.